RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

  * Service dependency analysis
  * Performance and latency optimization

-Also, Prometheus is an open source systems monitoring and alerting tool that fits in recording any numeric time series, including:
+**Prometheus** is an open source systems monitoring and alerting tool that fits in recording any numeric time series, including:

  * Multi-dimensional time series data by metric name and key/value pairs
  * No reliance on distributed storage